hackersanddesigners/smart-spectral-sensing/README.md

 ![](./images/tft-espi_lib.png) _Installing a library with the library manager_

 ### User Definitions for the TFT_eSPI lib

+_You only need to do this if you installed the TFT_eSPI library through the Library Manager, if you copied it as above this step us unnecessary!_

 Open the file called _User_Setup_Select.h_ that is inside the TFT_eSPI library.